cloudflare/mitm.watch/reporter/SPECIFICATION.md

 - is\_ipv6: bool

 Errors:
-- 403 - test duration was exceeded, no updates are allowed.
+- 403 - test is readonly, no more changes are allowed.
 - 409 - the results for this subtest already exist.

 ### PATCH /tests/:testid
 Request-Body:
 - user\_comment: string
+- is\_pending: bool (optional, but only `false` is allowed)

+Errors:
+- 403 - test is readonly, no more changes are allowed.

 Note: fields like client\_version are readonly after creation and cannot be modified.
+Once `is_pending` is set to `false`, no more captures or patches can be submitted.

 ### DELETE /tests/:testid
 Removes the results of the given test including its captures.

 ### GET /tests/:testid
 Response-Body:
-- testid: string
+- test\_id: string
 - created\_at: time
 - updated\_at: time
 - client\_ip: string